chardma3/Best-Bars-2021/README.md

 The application is aimed at:

--people who like visting bars for an experience -people who work in the industry
+- people who like visting bars for an experience
+- people who work in the industry

 Users of the application are able to create an account and submit reviews of bars that they think deserve attention.
 They are also able to edita nd delete their reviews as they see fit.